jaiswalanshul/gcp_dataproc_spark_airflow/README.md

 is a fully managed cloud service for running Apache Spark, Apache Hive and Apache Hadoop [Dataproc page].
 Some features are easy deployment and scaling, integration with Cloud Composer (Airflow) and a feature we’ll be using here is create automatically a Dataproc cluster just for processing and then destroy so you will pay for minutes and avoid unused infrastructure.

 ## Code
-This part will be from a simple Airflow workflow to the complex workflow needed for our objective.
-Simple DAG
-Everyone starts learning to program with a Hello World! so let's do the same but in Airflow.
 Writing an Airflow workflow almost follow these 6 steps Imports libraries Airflow, DateTime and others
 Define a start date of the workflow